genesiscommunitysuccess/docs/docs/04_tutorials/03_quick-guides/01_fields-from-scratch.md

 mvn package
 ```

-This will download all the necessary dependencies and generate the Genesis files that are required for development
+This downloads all the necessary dependencies and generates the Genesis files that are required for development.

 :::note
-Make sure you have access to the Maven repository that provides the Genesis Platform;  otherwise, this step will fail
+Make sure you have access to the Maven repository that provides the Genesis Platform;  otherwise, this step will fail.
 :::

 ![Build Project](/img/built_project.png)

 ### Open the project in IntelliJ IDEA

 Once the project is built, you can open it in IntelliJ IDEA.
 The DSL that is used is based on Kotlin and IntelliJ IDEA is the recommended IDE.
-If a different IDE is used, you win't have access to the autocompletion and type safety during development, unless additional plugins are installed.
+If a different IDE is used, you won't have access to autocompletion and type-safety during development - unless additional plugins are installed.

-Once the project is open, you will notice that it is a [multi module maven project](https://maven.apache.org/guides/mini/guide-multiple-modules.html).
-The `README.md` contains a high-level overview of the generated projects.
+Once the project is open, note that it is a [multi module maven project](https://maven.apache.org/guides/mini/guide-multiple-modules.html).
+The `README.md` contains a high-level overview of the generated project.

 ![Project in Intellij IDEA](/img/open_generated_project.png)